Dota 2

 Dota 2 carries on its lengthy MOBA legacy under Valve

-Dota 2 is a MOBA published by Valve, which is known for its steep learning curve and incredible depth.
-It enjoys a lofty status within esports thanks to The International, an annual tournament that boasts an enormous prize pool.
+Dota 2 is a MOBA published by Valve, and is known for its steep learning curve and incredible depth.
+It enjoys a lofty status within esports thanks to The International, one of the most prestigious annual events on the esports calendar.

 Dota 2’s origins go back to its beginnings as a custom game mode in Blizzard’s popular real-time strategy game WarCraft 3.
 That custom game mode, Defense of the Ancients, saw immense popularity within WarCraft 3’s online play service.
 Its central idea of having opposing teams of players control hero characters who would become more powerful over time emphasized WarCraft 3’s hero concept, and eventually went well beyond it.